If you’re a British citizen who is considering moving to Portugal after Brexit, then you’ve come to the right place!

 - Affordable property prices.
 You can buy a detached house in Portugal for as little as 60,000 euros in smaller and more rural areas!
 However, prices are much higher in the big cities such as Lisbon, Porto and Funchal.

 - Great place to retire.
 If you’re moving to Portugal after Brexit, then there’s a good chance that you’re retiring in the country.
 Portugal is a great place to retire because it’s one of the safest countries in the world.
 The crime rate is very low and there are no dangerous animals or insects to worry about.

 - Fast pathway back to EU citizenship.
-Portugal has one of the shortest citizenship timelines in the EU – just five years.
-If you truly want to beat Brexit, Portugal is the best option available!
+Portugal has one of the shortest citizenship timelines in the EU – you can apply after just five years of residency.

 Where to live in Portugal?